onflow/flow/README.md

 The `sidebar` object describes the structure of the section sidebar.
 Each page included in the section will display the same sidebar.

-The sidebar navigation can optionally be split into separate categories, each of which is a separate list in the `sidebar` object.
+The sidebar navigation can optionally be split into categories, each of which is a separate list in the `sidebar` object.

 For each category, the object key is used as the title for that category.
-The category with a `null` key will not display a title and can be used to display sidebar content at the root level.
+The category with a `null` key will not display a title and can be used to render sidebar content at the root level.